Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Is robotic knee replacement worth it?

 For most patients under 70, yes.
-Robotic-assisted surgery — using the MAKO or equivalent system — provides measurably more precise implant placement than freehand surgery.
+Robotic-assisted surgery provides measurably more precise implant placement than freehand surgery.
 Better alignment means the implant wears more evenly, functions more naturally, and lasts longer.
-The additional cost in India is USD 500–1,500 — substantially less than the same upgrade costs in the US or UK.
-For patients over 75 with lower activity demands, conventional TKR with an experienced surgeon produces excellent results and the additional cost may not be justified.
+The additional cost in India is USD 500–1,500.
+For the full analysis of who should and shouldn't get robotic surgery, see our dedicated MAKO guide.

 Can I have both knees replaced at once in India?